Exercise Tubing | Resistance Tubes | Resistance Tubes Exercise Bands

 • Always secure the bands or tubing to a sturdy, non-movable object.

-• Use the Door Anchor, Exercise Handle, and Assist for connection.
+• Use the Door Anchor and exercise tubing Handle, and Assist for connection.

 • Jewelry, fingernails, and other sharp objects may cause tears or abrasions.